 Tip for Getting a Baby Passport: Try to capture a picture of your baby while he is sleeping if he is younger than one.
 There is no requirement for their eyes to be open.

 You might prefer to take a digital photo of your baby at home and then have it professionally converted into a passport photo.
 If you take your baby's passport photo in a public booth, the child must be alone in the picture.
 That means photo booths can be difficult to use for the correct height of the frame.

-Note: Make sure there are no toddlers toys or dummies in shot.
+Note: Make sure there are no toddler type toys or dummies viewable in the shot.

 A professional high-street photographer or local pharmacy is a good alternative.
 They will often use a plain white sheet or beanbag for a baby's photographic moment of stardom.

-How to Get a Baby Passport in the United Kingdom
+How to Get Passports for Babies in the United Kingdom